RomenR1/todo-list/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 Feel free to use and modify the code according to your needs.
 Contributions are welcome!

 ## Credits

 This todo list application was created by [RomenR1].
-You can find the original source code and more projects on [GitHub([(https://github.com/RomenR1)]).
+You can find the original source code and more projects on [GitHub](https://github.com/RomenR1).

 If you have any questions or suggestions, please feel free to reach out to me at [romenrakholiya34@gmail.com].